aeternity/aeternity/rosetta/README.md

 It comes with its own API compliance test tool rosetta-cli (https://github.com/coinbase/rosetta-cli)

-The Aeternity node supports a subset of the API endpoints at this time, primarily the read only parts of the specification:

 - [x] `/network/list`
 - [x] `/network/options`
 - [x] `/network/status`